paulroth3d/VisualforceToLightning/README.md

 # Overview

-Please see the doc here:
+Please note that this repo contains the following:

-# Deploying
+* Lightning component LNE_VisualforceContainer (the container component)
+* Static resource LNE_GeneralResources (static resource used by component)

+along with demo materials:

-You must add a new custom field on Contact called 'Custom Field' (CustomField__c)
+* DEMO_CustomCount__c custom field on Contact
-@TODO: update the deployment to include that custom field...

-Use the metadata api / ant to deploy the attached build
+* TEST_PostMessageParent - starting point for the demo
+* TEST_PostMessageParent__c custom controller
+* TEST_PostMessageChild - child page contained within the demo

+# Deploying Demo

+@TODO: make a separate deployment for just the component and static resource

+**1: run `ant makeCredentials` to generate the credentials file**

+	ant makeCredentials

+**2: run `ant test` to do a test deploy**

-	ant -lib lib test
+	ant test

-or to deploy
+**3: run `ant deploy` to deploy the demo to your org**

-	ant -lib lib deploy
+	ant deploy

+**4: login and navigate to /apex/TEST_PostMessageParent**

 # Helpers